 Conscientious Objection: My Grandfather's Letter to the Tribunal

 I have always felt extremely grateful that we still have the copy of my Grandfather's statement to the tribunal.
-He died before I was born, and so these are the only direct words that I have from him.
+He died before I was born, so these are the only direct words that I have from him.

 Here is the copy of his letter and his statement: